MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-validate-templates.md

 ---

-Template validation warnings or errors are displayed in the PowerShell console and written to an HTML file in the source directory.
+The validator displays template validation warnings or errors in the PowerShell console and writes them to an HTML file in the source directory.
 The following screenshot is an example of a validation report:

 ![Template validation report](./media/azure-stack-validate-templates/image1.png)